Kim Richards On Grandson And Sobriety: Did Her Stress Over Grandson Cause Relapse?

 “Gave mommy the day off yesterday…I love my special days with this magical boy #Grateful #ProudGrandma #Loveofmylife #Grandson,” Kim Richards revealed in one Instagram post, while Kim wrote in another post, “Being a Grandma is absolutely the most AMAZING feeling ever!!
 Snappin with my little guy..and he’s LOVES IT!!”

 It sounds like Kim Richards has not relapsed after becoming a grandmother.
-In fact, she’s been loving her new role and her daughter has even let Kim babysit her son on occasion.
+In fact, she’s been loving her new role, and her daughter has even let Kim babysit her son on occasion.
 In other words, Eden couldn’t have been more wrong in her assumptions about Richards.
 And Kyle Richards was shocked to hear what her co-stars had to say about Kim’s sobriety and her role as a grandmother.

 Brandi Glanville doesn’t “get” why Lisa Rinna is so concerned with Kim Richards on RHOBH: https://t.co/RpJm7vdhnQ pic.twitter.com/P4zwrORkSq